tecnomod-um/EvaluationGraphAlignmentMethods/BigBasketProducts/bigBasketProducts.md

 * (1,1) One value in the row filed is only related to one value in the column field
 * (1,2) One value in the row field can be related to one or several values in the column field
 * Inconsistencies:
-  * The "InvoiceNo" field should have a 1 to 1 relationship with the "InvoiceDate" field.
-  * The "StockCode" field should have a 1 to 1 relationship with the "Description" field and vice versa

 ## Ontologies